radiospiel/rusty/README.md

 rusty is here to help you.

-It **let you define procedures to run on nodes, specified by CSS selectors**, and it **provides a simple name lookup when in fact creating a data structure**.
+- It let you define procedures to run on nodes, specified by CSS selectors, and
+- it provides a simple name lookup when in fact creating a data structure.

+And this works miracles.

 ## Defining callbacks